Sherab Palden Beru: Life and work

+Early life and training

-Born into a nomadic family that had lived in the eastern province of Kham, Tibet, since the mid-15th century, Beru entered the Namgyal Ling monastery at the age of nine.
+Sherab Palden Beru was born Tsewang Palden into a nomadic family that had lived in the eastern province of Kham, Tibet, since the mid-15th century.
+Beru entered the Namgyal Ling monastery at the age of nine.
 His aptitude for drawing was quickly recognised, and his formal artistic training began from the age of 13, under the guidance of the monastery's artist-lama.
-Nine years later, he completed his first thangka.
+At age 22, he completed his first thangka.

+While studying at Namgyal Ling, Beru attained high levels of skill both in Thangka painting and in associated monastic disciplines such as ritual music, and Lama dancing in particular.
+This included learning how to create masks and costumes for ceremonial dances, and the tents such dances were sometimes performed in.
+He also acted as a chant leader and as a bursar.

+Move to Lhasa and to India

-It was whilst studying at Namgyal Ling that Beru attained high levels of skill, not only in Thangka painting, but also in associated monastic disciplines such as ritual music, and Lama dancing in particular.
-In 1956, after over 30 years of living at the monastery, Beru left for Lhasa, where he stayed for three years, until forced to escape to India following the invasion of Tibet by Chinese forces.
+In 1956, after over 30 years of living at the monastery, Beru left for Lhasa.
+In 1959, he was forced to escape to India following the invasion of Tibet by Chinese forces.
+He arrived in Sikkim by horse and then traveled on by car to Kalimpong, where he resumed painting thangkas.
+He taught at the Young Lamas Home School in Dalhousie where, amongst other works, he was commissioned by Lokesh Chandra to produce a series of drawings of mandalas for publication.
+He later relocated to Delhi, where he lived "at a house of writers and artists run by Dr Lokesh Chandra, a scholar of Buddhism".

+Move to Scotland

-Once in India, Beru began thangka painting again, based for a while in Dalhousie where, amongst other works, he was commissioned by Lokesh Chandra to produce a series of drawings of mandalas for publication.
-He was then asked by the 16th Karmapa, Rangjung Rigpe Dorje, to make his way to Scotland where Chogyam Trungpa and Akong Tulku Rinpoche had established the first Tibetan Buddhist centre in the west, Kagyu Samye Ling, in Eskdalemuir, Dumfriesshire.
+In 1967, he was asked by the 16th Karmapa, Rangjung Rigpe Dorje, to make his way to Scotland where Chogyam Trungpa and Akong Tulku Rinpoche had established the first Tibetan Buddhist centre in the west, Kagyu Samye Ling, in Eskdalemuir, Dumfriesshire.
 Despite having some initial misgivings about leaving the Tibetan community in exile in Northern India so soon after having arrived as a refugee, Beru acceded to the wishes of his Guru.

+In Scotland, Beru established a thangka-painting workshop.
+He adapted his painting style to accommodate for the materials available in Scotland.
+As plans for the construction of a temple emerged, Beru and his students worked on "silk screens, carvings, and decorations" for its interior.